minhnguyenerp/devkit/docs/Use DevKit with Cursor.md

-# Use DevKit with Cursor
+# Use Minh Nguyen DevKit with Cursor

 This guide walks you through setting up and using [**Minh Nguyen DevKit**](../README.md) with **Cursor** to quickly start a Python project.